anttisalonen/progbook/o_not.rst

   For qsort() in C, one has to define a *callback function* - a function that qsort() calls to get information on what the ordering between the elements should be, as well as the *size of* each element in the array.
 We'll touch more on these constructs later.

+*Exercise*: There are lots of nice visualisations on how sorting algorithms work, for example on Wikipedia.
+Check out one or two.